lucasdotc/timeblock/README.md

 # Timeblock

 Timeblock turns a plain-English description of your week into a conflict-free, time-blocked schedule.
 Tell it something like "3 leetcode a day, gym twice a week, dentist Tuesday at 3pm" and it lays everything out for you.
-Your schedule stays in sync across a Windows desktop app and your phone, all on one account.
+Your schedule stays in sync across desktop (macOS, Windows, and Linux) and your phone, all on one account.

-## Download for desktop (Windows)
+## Download for desktop

-Get the latest installer from the releases page:
+Get the latest build from the releases page:

 https://github.com/lucasdotc/timeblock/releases/latest

-Two formats are available on the release:

-- the `.exe` setup file, the simplest option (about 2 MB)
-- the `.msi`, for managed or silent installs
+Every release includes installers for all three desktop platforms, built automatically by GitHub Actions.

+macOS
+- Download the `.dmg`, open it, and drag Timeblock to your Applications folder.
+- The build is not signed with an Apple certificate yet, so the first time you open it, right-click the app and choose Open to get past Gatekeeper.

+Windows
+- Download the `.exe` setup file (the simplest option) or the `.msi` for managed installs, run it, then launch Timeblock from your Start menu.
-Run either one, then launch Timeblock from your Start menu.
-The first time you open it, Windows may show a SmartScreen notice because the app is not code-signed yet.
+- Windows may show a SmartScreen notice on first run because the app is not code-signed yet.
 Click "More info", then "Run anyway".

+Linux
+- Download the `.AppImage`, make it executable, and run it, or install the `.deb` on a Debian-based distribution.

-The desktop version is a native window and talks to the same backend as every other version, so nothing lives only on one machine.
+Each version is a native window and talks to the same backend, so your schedule stays current everywhere you use it.

 ## Use it on your phone with Expo Go